Manipulating Spin-Lattice Coupling in Layered Magnetic Topological Insulator Heterostructure $via$ Interface Engineering: Introduction

 Here, we present temperature-dependent Raman spectroscopic studies on \textit{all-2D} topological insulator (Bi$_{2}$Te$_{3}$) - antiferromagnet (FePS$_3$) vdW heterostructure stacked on Si/SiO$_2$ substrate.
-With temperature (down to 5K), we track all the characteristic phonon modes of (i) FePS$_3$ which have previously been observed to demonstrate spin-phonon coupling (250 cm$^{-1}$, 280 cm$^{-1}$ and 380 cm$^{-1}$), zone-folding (around 105 cm$^{-1}$), and magnon (120 cm$^{-1}$), and (ii) Bi$_{2}$Te$_{3}$ (106 cm$^{-1}$ and 138 cm$^{-1}$), and analyze the data with the anharmonic phonon-decay model.
-We note that observed deviation from the usual phonon anharmonicity in peak position (self-energy) and linewidth (lifetime) of the mentioned Raman modes of Bi$_{2}$Te$_{3}$ connected to hybrid as well as in the heterostructure ($T^* \sim$ 60 K) indicates spin-phonon coupling which is, otherwise, not present in an isolated flake.
-An analytical theory based on Ginzburg-Landau (GL) formalism where the respective phonon frequencies of Bi$_{2}$Te$_{3}$ will couple to phonons of similar frequencies of FePS$_{3}$ as the AFM order sets in and subsequently, results in hybrid spin-phonon coupled modes, corroborates our observation.
+With temperature (down to 5 K), we track all the characteristic phonon modes of (i) FePS$_3$ which have previously been observed to demonstrate spin-phonon coupling (250 cm$^{-1}$, 280 cm$^{-1}$ and 380 cm$^{-1}$), zone-folding (around 105 cm$^{-1}$), and magnon (120 cm$^{-1}$), and (ii) Bi$_{2}$Te$_{3}$ (106 cm$^{-1}$ and 138 cm$^{-1}$), and analyze the data with the anharmonic phonon-decay model.
+We note that observed deviation from the usual phonon anharmonicity in peak position (self-energy) and linewidth (lifetime) of the mentioned Raman modes of Bi$_{2}$Te$_{3}$ in the heterostructure ($T^* \sim$ 60 K) indicates spin-phonon coupling which is, otherwise, not present in an isolated flake.
+Bi$_{2}$Te$_{3}$ recover its anharmonicity in heterostructure when hexagonal boron nitride (hBN) is placed in between Bi$_{2}$Te$_{3}$ and FePS$_3$.
 Also, the characteristic antiferromagnetic N\'{e}el temperature ($T_\mathrm{N}$) of FePS$_3$ reduces from 120 K (in isolated flake) to 65 K, in the heterostructure possibly due to the interfacial strain which leads to smaller Fe-S-Fe bond angles without varying magnetic anisotropic energy (MAE) which has been investigated using density functional theory (DFT) calculations.
-Moreover, we employ a mean-field approach to fit the Raman shifts of Bi$_{2}$Te$_{3}$ below $T^*$ that give a clear indication of bulk and surface magnetic order at 30 K and 60 K, respectively.
-Our results of high-temperature antiferromagnetic proximity-induced spin-phonon coupling ($\sim$ 60 K) in the TI inspire further studies on the intriguing spin-texture at the interface of the heterostructure and intricate interplay of surface and bulk magnetism in TI, thus opening up opportunities for 2D topological spintronics.
+Spatial control of magnetic proximity-induced spin-phonon coupling in layered stacking of magnetic topological insulator may open up novel pathways for future gate-tunable all-2D spintronic logic devices.